swiftype/swiftype-search-jquery/README.md

 Let's go through an example that does all of this.
 For this example, let's assume you followed the QuickStart tutorial for our [Ruby Gem](https://github.com/swiftype/swiftype-rb), and now you have data for a Bookstore indexed in your example search engine.

+#### Changing the number of results per page

+To specify the number of results per page, use the `perPage` attribute.

+	$('#st-search-input').swiftypeSearch({
+		engineKey: 'jaDGyzkR6iYHkfNsPpNK',
+                perPage: 20
+	});

+The maximium value that will be honored by the API is 100.

 #### Fetching only the fields you specify

 To specify the fields you would like returned from the API, set the `fetchFields` attribute to a hash containing an array listing the fields you want returned for each document type.
 For example, if you have indexed `title`, `genre`, and `published_on` fields for each document, you can have them returned as follows: